 Your lender may ask for a bank statement as part of your proof of income.
 This is particularly likely if the lender wants to verify your deposits from particular clients.
 Be ready to send personal and/or business statements on request, perhaps for the past two years or more.

 Profit and Loss Statement

-To get a personal loan, you’ll probably have to let your lender access your credit report and credit score.
+To get a personal loan while self-employed, you’ll probably have to let your lender access your credit report and credit score.
 Different lenders will have different required scores, but the bare minimum tends to be around 550 to 580.
 Your prospects will be better if your credit score is at least 600, and they’ll get even better the higher your score gets.

 As with most loans, a higher credit score usually means a more attractive interest rate and more lenders to choose from.
 It may be the difference between whether you get approved or not, especially when you’re self-employed and lenders are inclined to question whether your income is stable.